Both cerebral palsy and autism are spectrum disorders, meaning that they involve a wide range of symptoms and severities.

 Managing Cerebral Palsy and Autism

-Physical therapy will help your child improve their strength and mobility.
+- Physical therapy can help your child improve their strength, mobility, balance, and coordination through exercise.

-Occupational therapy will teach your child activities of daily living like using the bathroom or putting on clothes.
+- Occupational therapy can teach your child how to perform activities of daily living like using the bathroom or putting on clothes, and can also address sensory regulation.

-Speech therapy will teach your child how to communicate and socialize more effectively.
+- Speech therapy can teach your child how to communicate and socialize more effectively.

-Behavior therapy will help your child phase-out of unhealthy or destructive behaviors.
+- Cognitive behavioral therapy can help your child transition out of unhealthy or destructive behaviors.